...

 This is another example of good government intentions being swept aside by reality.
 PPE truly is a national security issue where federal initiatives could make a difference in preparing for the next disruption.

 Instead, despite millions in taxpayer subsidies, the U.S. remains unprepared.
+Businesses must redesign their supply chains.

 Ensuring imports are properly taxed